Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already mark destructiveHint=true, but the description adds critical context: the compound identity (database, database_id) must be verified, cross-table destruction risks, and the fact that the system does not cascade delete.
-These go well beyond the annotations.
+Annotations already indicate destructiveHint=true, but the description adds critical behavioral context: the compound identity risk, cross-table destruction potential, the fact that BD does not cascade-delete, and the exact return format.
+This goes well beyond annotations with no contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.